Particular/docs.particular.net/nservicebus/operations/metrics/index.md

 ServiceControl collects these metrics for all links and estimates the length of the input queue for each receiver based on how many messages were sent in total over all incoming links and how many of those messages have already been received.

 #### Known limitations
-As noted before, current implementation might produce estimates which significantly differ from the actual queue length value.
+As noted above, the current implementation might produce estimates which significantly differ from the actual queue length value.
 This might happen in the following scenarios:
- * [Sender Side Distribution](/transports/msmq/sender-side-distribution.md) with non identical receiver instances e.g. fast and slow once,
+ * [Sender Side Distribution](/transports/msmq/sender-side-distribution.md) with non-identical receiver instances e.g. when one receiver is much faster than another
- * High error rate scenarios in which signification number of messages is scheduled for [delayed retry](/nservicebus/recoverability/#delayed-retries) or moved to the [error](/nservicebus/recoverability/#fault-handling) queue,
+ * High error rate scenarios in which a large number of messages is scheduled for [delayed retry](/nservicebus/recoverability/#delayed-retries) or moved to the [error](/nservicebus/recoverability/#fault-handling) queue,
- * In [Distributor](/transports/msmq/distributor/) based deployments there is no queue length metric provided for the distributor node but only for the workers,
+ * In [Distributor](/transports/msmq/distributor/)-based deployments there is no queue length metric provided for the distributor node but only for the workers,
  * After restarting any component the estimated queue length value can be off until all messages sent before restart are consumed.

 #### Example